 The nursing home abuse lawyers at our Atlanta law firm conduct full investigations into these cases to identify signs of mistreatment – including passive and intentional neglect – which can be very hard to prove.
 We know what to look for to strengthen nursing home wrongful death claims.
 We have the tenacity and resources necessary to expose those responsible and hold them accountable for the loss of your loved one’s life.
 We believe in justice for victims of elder abuse and neglect.
 We are here to represent your family and to help ensure justice is served.

-How Long Does it Take to Settle a Nursing Home Lawsuit?
+How Long Does it Take to Settle a Nursing Home Lawsuit in Georgia?

 Nursing home abuse and neglect lawsuits may take 18 months or more to settle.
 Much of this depends on the complexities of the individual case.
 A majority of these claims are settled pre-trial, which reduces the amount of time they last.
 When a case goes to trial, it may be 24 months or more before it is settled.